BardisRenos/KaggleChallenge/README.md

 ### Applying M.I.L
 In our case the model that we have applied, is a Multiple Instance Learning convolutional neural network.
+That means each patient's image is divided into small pieces (tiles).
+By doing that the model is feeded with more images by each category.
+As can been shown below.
+Each patient's image is devided into smaller pieces in order to feed the Neural Network with different side of the same category.

 <img src= "https://github.com/BardisRenos/Kaggle_Challenge/blob/master/0a6c5a120961974a7dae8cf11245ff73_Image122.jpg" width="250"/> <img src= "https://github.com/BardisRenos/Kaggle_Challenge/blob/master/0a6c5a120961974a7dae8cf11245ff73_Image23.jpg" width="250"/> <img src= "https://github.com/BardisRenos/Kaggle_Challenge/blob/master/0a6c5a120961974a7dae8cf11245ff73_Image98.jpg" height="250"/>